lao-tseu-is-alive/gomap/README.md

-You can also try to use [browserify](http://browserify.org/) or other identical tools to pack all your javascript code in a bundle basic usage is explained in [this page](http://openlayers.org/en/latest/doc/tutorials/browserify.html) :
+You can also try to use [browserify](http://browserify.org/) or other identical tools like [webpack](https://webpack.github.io/) to build & pack all your javascript code in a single bundle.

+Basic usage with OpenLayers is explained in [this page](http://openlayers.org/en/latest/doc/tutorials/browserify.html) :

 ./node_modules/.bin/browserify first.js second.js -o bundle.js

-here is the result of custom compiling the above example ol3_02_wmtsmap.html [Google PageSpeed after compiling](https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fcgtest.trouvl.info%2Fapp.html&tab=mobile)
+here is the performance result of custom compiling the above example ol3_02_wmtsmap.html [Google PageSpeed after compiling](https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fcgtest.trouvl.info%2Fapp.html&tab=mobile)